-If you’re looking to get a new TV, you might want to consider upgrading to a smarter one.
-With a smart TV, you will instantly get access to thousands of paid and free movies, TV shows, and more.
-Some smart TVs even allow you to use voice commands to pause the movie you’re watching, find a new show, or even turn off your smart light bulbs.
-Here is our list of the best 4K smart TVs, including budget and high-end models for gaming, streaming movies, and more.
+Almost every new TV you can buy these days comes loaded with smart features.
+A smart TV is just like any other TV, but it gives you access to thousands of free and paid movies, TV shows, and much more.
+Some smart TVs even allow you to use voice commands to pause the movie you’re watching, find a new show, or even control your other smart home devices.
+Here is our list of the best 4K smart TVs, including budget and high-end models for gaming, watching movies, and more.

 If you’re having trouble picking the right smart TV, make sure to check out our quiz below.
 By answering a few simple questions, you can find the perfect smart TV for you and your home theater.
 You can take the quiz by clicking the big green button below:

-To help you compare prices, all the smart TVs in this list are 55-inch models.
-However, you can also find them in different sizes.
+To help you compare prices, all the smart TVs in this list are 65-inch models.
+However, you can also find all the following models in different sizes to suit your needs.

 TCL 5 Series S535: Best Budget Smart TV